wowmarcomei/nextjs_blog/src/content/posts/mastering-tailwind-css.md

 2. Responsive design out of the box
 3. Reduced CSS file size in production

-Let's dive into how you can leverage Tailwind in your projects!
+In this post, we'll dive into how you can leverage Tailwind in your projects and create beautiful, responsive designs with minimal effort.